fabmax/aoc-2023/README.md

 ## Results

 So far, all [solutions](src/main/kotlin) work for both parts.
-There are few notable days:
+There are a few notable days:

 - **[Day 5:](src/main/kotlin/day05/Day05.kt) If You Give A Seed A Fertilizer**